rayjonesjay/mof1/README.md

 ## Production Deployment

 The Dockerfile uses a multi-stage build process:
-1. **Build stage**: Uses Node.js to install dependencies and build the React application
+1. Uses Node.js to install dependencies and build the React application
-2. **Production stage**: Uses Nginx Alpine to serve the static files
+2. Uses the `serve` package to serve the static files on port 3000

 ### Environment Variables